Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 ![](https://i.imgur.com/96JK58B.jpg)

 I like the chrome finish around the AC vents.
 Sleek finish and good air circulation.
 Received good feedback from the rear passengers too.
+The NVH levels are decent.
+We drive with music on so I don't get bothered much but it could have been better.
+The rev and engine sound is music to my ears.
+I have seen people complain about that as 'noise' so if this is what they mean, I'm happy with the noise.

 ![](https://i.imgur.com/XACjl7M.jpg)

 Rearview mirror with manual dimmer.
 Attached blind spot mirrors to both the side mirrors for some more visibility.
 Replaced stock dealership tie-up (Equitas) fast tag with the ICICI one.
 Removed it using nail polish remover.
 Big thanks to my wife.
+There is a rule to have only one fast tag.
+I ordered from ICICI 2 days before the trip and was worried it might disable the current one and I won't get the new one on time.
+Luckily, ICICI shipped via Bluedart from Mumbai and it reached Chennai within a day.
+Even after I manually disabled the Equitas account, the Netc site still shows both are active.
+Their FAQ section states they'll automatically disable the old one after 15 days.

 ![](https://i.imgur.com/GUvRdp1.jpg)

-The seat cover that comes with the Elegant Edition feels premium but I might change it to black at some point since even a tiny dust mark looks big with this color.
+The seat cover that comes with the Elegant Edition feels premium but I might change it to black at some point since even a tiny dust mark looks big with this colour.
+There are two side airbags for driver and passenger and two in front.
+There are no side curtain airbags with this variant.

 ![](https://i.imgur.com/KUxsTWk.jpg)

 Seat belts and headrests (not adjustable) for everybody!
 Rear seat comfort is one of the main highlights of this car.
 My family felt very comfortable.
 One annoyance with the Elegant Edition cover is the middle seat zipper cover doesn't blend well when I open it and pull in the armrest.
 I cannot hide the cover properly.
 It looks odd with the already odd-looking armrest that touches the middle seat when pulled.
+My rear dashcam is picking up defogger lines on a certain part of the day.
+Any workarounds?

 ![](https://i.imgur.com/eRHH6VQ.jpg)

 ORVM adjustment buttons and power window controls.
 Driver seat window gets one-touch up/down.
 The rest of the window control buttons need to be held.
-Beige fabric accumulates dust fast and I'm finding it very hard to clean. ( I don't know what to apply T_T )
+Beige fabric accumulates dust fast and I'm finding it very hard to clean.
+(I don't know what to apply)

 **Parking:**